rOY369/Docs/work/IoT/SOM site testing plan.md

 		- Mock the same pattern in som.
 		- Compare som resource consumption with Rpi controller resource consumption.
 	- Uptime
-		-
+		- Device restart log
 	- Watchdog Triggers
 		- Figure out possible reasons behind large number of watchdog triggers.
 		- If there is a specific combination or pattern, mock it in som.
 		- Compare the results.
 	- Boot time
-		- Difference between device Restart and acknowledgement of all watchdog triggers
+		- Difference between device Restart time and acknowledgement of all watchdog triggers
-		- Difference between uptime and time host_service creates the first log
 	- Data Quantity
 	- Power fluctuation
 - Network Latch out